shenfe/fromform/README.md

 ### Nested Object

-As the demo above shows, a field could be another object instead of a descriptor.
+As the demo above shows through the `weight` field, a field could be another object instead of a descriptor.
 When this case happens, it's allowed to provide a function to customize what HTML code you want from the summary (namely the field name) and the content (which is the HTML of the field object).

 ## Related